Sue (Or in a Season of Crime): Background

-On 8 May 2014, David Bowie and longtime collaborator Tony Visconti visited the Birdland club in Manhattan to see the bandleader Maria Schneider perform with her orchestra.
+On 8 May 2014, David Bowie and longtime collaborator Tony Visconti visited the Birdland club in Manhattan to see the bandleader and composer Maria Schneider perform with her orchestra.
 The two were, in Visconti's words, "totally floored by the beauty and power of her music".
 Bowie contacted her shortly afterwards, hoping to collaborate on a new song; it would be his first major project since The Next Day (2013).
 Beginning with a home demo, Bowie and Schneider began work on the track in mid-late May.
 Of the process, Schneider stated: "I sat at the piano there in front of him and played around with harmony a bit, and I then said, 'maybe I can imagine doing something with this.'
 I experimented on my own for a couple weeks before we again met and started working collaboratively based on those ideas."

 At Schneider's insistence, Bowie travelled to the 55 Bar, a jazz club in New York on 1 June, to see an experimental quartet featuring saxophonist Donny McCaslin and drummer Mark Guiliana.
 Ten days later, Bowie emailed McCaslin, inviting him and Guiliana to collaborate on the new track.
 McCaslin gracefully accepted, later saying, "I tried not to think about it too much.
 I just wanted to stay in the moment and do the work".